Henning Alexander von Kleist: Family

-HZenning belonged to an old Pomeranian Kleist family that stemmed from the year 1175, and the family served the Duke Bogislaw X, Duke of Pomerania in his wars.
+Henning belonged to an old Pomeranian Kleist family that stemmed from the year 1175, and the family served the Duke Bogislaw X, Duke of Pomerania in his wars.
 In the 14th century, the family divided into three lines, from three brothers.
 The oldest line was the Dubberow-Tuchow line; the Muttrin-Damen line was second, and the third was Bilnow-Raddatz, which ended in 1784.
 In total, the Kleist line produced more than 19 generals, and an assortment of poets, inventors, scientists, and philosophers.

 Henning Alexander von Kleist was born on 4 May in 1676 or 1677 in Raddatz in Pomerania.
 He was the third son of Joachim Daniel von Kleist. and his first wife, Maria Catherine von Ramel.

 His father married three times.
 The first wife, Maria Catherine von Ramel, 18 May 1644, 1672 married, and died 3 January 1685.
 She was the second daughter of Heinrich von Ramel and Else Sophia von Münchow, from Bulgrin.
 She bore four sons, and one daughter: